MarioLuigie/MERN_App/README.md

       - `/App.jsx`- General component
       - `/index.jsx`- Entry point for the client-side application
       - `/index.scss`-Global styles and styling utilities for the application
-      - `/index.html`- HTML template for the client application.
+      - `/index.html`- HTML template for the client application
   - `/api/`
-    - `/controllers/`- Controllers responsible for handling CRUD operations.
+    - `/controllers/`- Controllers responsible for handling CRUD operations
     - `/middlewares/`- Middlewares related to CRUD operations.
     - `/models/`- Data models used in the application
     - `/routes/`- Route definitions for API endpoints